Energy industry: Environmental impact

 Best available technology (BAT) offers supply-side efficiency levels far higher than global averages.
 The relative benefits of gas compared to coal are influenced by the development of increasingly efficient energy production methods.
-According to an impact assessment carried out for the European Commission, the levels of energy efficiency of coal-fired plants built have now increased to 46-49% efficiency rates, as compared to coals plants built before the 1990s (32-40%).
-However, at the same time gas can reach 58-59% efficiency levels with the best available technology.
-Meanwhile, combined heat and power can offer efficiency rates of 80-90%.
+According to an impact assessment carried out for the European Commission, the levels of energy efficiency of coal-fired plants built have now increased to 46–49% efficiency rates, as compared to coals plants built before the 1990s (32–40%).
+However, at the same time gas can reach 58–59% efficiency levels with the best available technology.
+Meanwhile, combined heat and power can offer efficiency rates of 80–90%.

 Politics

-Since now energy plays an essential role in industrial societies, the ownership and control of energy resources plays an increasing role in politics.
+Since energy now plays an essential role in industrial societies, the ownership and control of energy resources plays an increasing role in politics.
 At the national level, governments seek to influence the sharing (distribution) of energy resources among various sections of the society through pricing mechanisms; or even who owns resources within their borders.
 They may also seek to influence the use of energy by individuals and business in an attempt to tackle environmental issues.